These top hotel food promotions are must-haves in Singapore’s foodie calendar

 Find out more here.

 Goodwood Park Hotel recently celebrated its 40th year in crafting creative pastries that showcase the durian.
-Following the success of its iconic Durian Mousse Cake in 1983 and introduction of the popular Durian Puffs in 1984, Goodwood Park Hotel’s Durian Fiesta has since become a highly-anticipated annual affair for durian fans.
+Following the success of its iconic Durian Mousse Cake in 1983 and introduction of the popular Durian Puffs in 1984, Goodwood Park Hotel’s Durian Fiesta has since become a highly anticipated annual affair for durian fans.
 The hotel continues to impress with inventive takes on durian-themed pastries and desserts.

 Diners can watch the chefs in action at live cooking stations, including a slicing demonstration of whole yellowfin tuna, weighing up to 30kg.
 Meanwhile, salt-baked whole salmon and baked barramundi in Thai red curry spices will be served to your table.
 Also look forward to the outdoor charcoal grill which fires up spicy sambal barramundi and Nyonya-style barbecued bamboo lobster with chilli.